litomidev/litomi/cloudflare/terraform/README.md

 # Cloudflare Terraform

-This directory contains Terraform configuration for managing Cloudflare cache rules and rate limiting for the Litomi application.
+This directory contains Terraform configuration for managing Cloudflare settings for the Litomi application.

 ## 🚀 Quick Start